-- 88. Initial Status Report.
-Six months from the issuance of grading and/or building permits, the Permittee shall submit to the Planning Director a status report describing compliance with conditions of the permit. - 89.
+- 90. Initial Status Report.
+Six months from the issuance of grading and/or building permits, the Permittee shall submit to the Planning Director a status report describing compliance with conditions of the permit. - 91.
 Annual Status Report.
-Following commercial operation date (COD), and on each annual anniversary of said commencement, Permittee shall submit to the Planning Director a brief status report containing the following information: description and rated capacity of all equipment installed, relevant meteorological data collected, and actual MW electric power generated to date broken down into appropriate time categories. - 90.
+Following commercial operation date (COD), and on each annual anniversary of said commencement, Permittee shall submit to the Planning Director a brief status report containing the following information: description and rated capacity of all equipment installed, relevant meteorological data collected, and actual MW electric power generated to date broken down into appropriate time categories. - 92.
 Post-Construction Avian Fatality Monitoring (MM BIO-11g).
-As required by Mitigation Measure BIO-11g as set forth in the MMRP, the Permittee shall provide for a post-construction monitoring program to be conducted for the Project for a minimum of three (3) years beginning on the COD, or beginning upon commercial operation of 75 percent of the Project if construction is completed in phases.
-Monitoring shall be in conformance with the protocols and specifications of Mitigation Measure BIO-11g, including the formation of a technical advisory committee (TAC) to oversee the monitoring program and to advise the County on implementation of adaptive management measures.

-As required by Mitigation Measure BIO-11g, if the results of the first 3 years of monitoring indicate that baseline fatality rates (i.e., the fatality rates of non-repowered turbines as described in the PEIR) are exceeded, monitoring will continue (potentially in combination with Condition 94/Mitigation Measure BIO-11i)) until the average annual fatality rate is determined to be below the baseline fatality rate for two (2) consecutive years.
-An additional two (2) years of monitoring will be implemented on the tenth anniversary of the COD.
+As required by Mitigation Measure BIO-11g as set forth in the MMRP, the Permittee shall provide for a postconstruction monitoring program to be conducted for the Project for a minimum of three (3) years beginning on the COD.
+Monitoring may continue beyond 3 years if construction is completed in phases.
+Moreover, if the results of the first 3 years indicate that baseline fatality rates (i.e., non-repowered fatality rates) are exceeded, monitoring will be extended until the average annual fatality rate has dropped below baseline fatality rates for 2 years, and to assess the effectiveness of adaptive management measures specified in Mitigation Measure BIO-11i.
+An additional 2 years of monitoring will be implemented at year 10 (i.e., the tenth anniversary of the COD).
+Project proponents will provide access to qualified third parties authorized by the County to conduct any additional monitoring after the initial 3-year monitoring period has expired and before and after the additional 2-year monitoring period, provided that such additional monitoring utilizes scientifically valid monitoring protocols.
+Monitoring shall be in conformance with the protocols and specifications of Mitigation Measure BIO-11g, including the formation of a technical advisory committee (TAC) to oversee the monitoring program and to advise the County on implementation of adaptive management measures. - 93.
+Post-Construction Bat Fatality Monitoring (MM BIO-14b).
+As required by Mitigation Measure 14b in the MMRP, the Permittee shall implement a scientifically defensible, post-construction bat fatality monitoring program that is consistent with the protocols and sample size established and recognized by bat biologists in the APWRA, to estimate actual bat fatalities and determine if additional mitigation is required.
+Such monitoring shall take place concurrent with the 3-year post-construction monitoring program required by Mitigation Measure BIO-11g, developed in accordance with California Energy Commission and California Department of Fish and Game (2007), and shall incorporate bat-specific components and protocols as specified by Mitigation Measure 14b in the MMRP, including having at least one biologist with significant experience in bat research on the TAC, performing post-construction bat fatality monitoring using trained dogs with handlers, and conducting bat acoustic surveys concurrently with fatality monitoring at the Project site.
+If recommended by the TAC, such a monitoring program shall recommence for two (2) years beginning on the tenth anniversary of the COD.